How do you prepare for a disaster in your living and work environment?

 What are you going to do?

-In a four-hour course, participants receive practical advise how to prepare for this and what actions you need to take to protect yourself and your loved ones.
+In this hands on course, participants receive practical advise how to prepare for this and what actions you need to take to protect yourself and your loved ones.

 MUNICIPALITIES AND CITIZENS